Alice in Wonderland syndrome: History

-The syndrome is sometimes called Todd's syndrome, about a description of the condition in 1955 by Dr. John Todd (1914–1987), a British consultant psychiatrist at High Royds Hospital at Menston in West Yorkshire.
-Dr. Todd discovered that several of his patients experienced severe headaches causing them to see and perceive objects as greatly out of proportion.
+The syndrome is sometimes called Todd's syndrome, about a description of the condition in 1955 by Dr. John Todd (1914–1987), a British consultant psychiatrist at High Royds Hospital at Menston in West Yorkshire ('AIWS had been described by American Neurologist Caro Lippman in 1952, but Todd's report was the most influential').
+Todd discovered that several of his patients experienced severe headaches causing them to see and perceive objects as greatly out of proportion.
 In addition, they had altered sense of time and touch, as well as distorted perceptions of their own body.
 Despite having migraine headaches, none of these patients had brain tumors, damaged eyesight, or mental illness that could have accounted for these and similar symptoms.
 They were all able to think lucidly and could distinguish hallucinations from reality, however, their perceptions were distorted.

 Dr. Todd speculated that author Lewis Carroll had used his own migraine experiences as a source of inspiration for his famous 1865 novel Alice's Adventures in Wonderland.
 Carroll's diary reveals that, in 1856, he consulted William Bowman, an ophthalmologist, about the visual manifestations of the migraines he regularly experienced.
 In Carroll's diaries, he often wrote of a "bilious headache" that came coupled with severe nausea and vomiting.
 In 1885, he wrote that he had "experienced, for the second time, that odd optical affection of seeing moving fortifications, followed by a headache".
 Carroll wrote two books about Alice, the heroine after which the syndrome is named.
 In the story, Alice experiences several strange feelings that overlap with the characteristics of the syndrome, such as slowing time perception.
 In chapter two of Alice's Adventures in Wonderland (1865), Alice's body shrinks after drinking from a bottle labeled "DRINK ME", after which she consumed a cake that made her so large that she almost touched the ceiling.
 These features of the story describes the macropsia and micropsia that are so characteristic to this disease.

 These symptoms have been reported before in scientific literature, including World War I and II soldiers with occipital lesions, so Todd understood that he was not the first person to discover this phenomenon.
 Additionally, as early as 1933, other researchers such as Coleman and Lippman had compared these symptoms to the story of Alice in Wonderland.
 Caro Lippman was the first to hypothesize that the bodily changes that Alice encounters mimicked those of Lewis Carroll's migraine symptoms.
 Others suggest that Carroll may have familiarized himself with these distorted perceptions through his knowledge of hallucinogenic mushrooms.
 It has been suggested that Carroll would have been aware of mycologist Mordecai Cubitt Cooke's description of the intoxicating effects of the fungus Amanita muscaria (commonly known as the fly agaric or fly amanita), in his books The Seven Sisters of Sleep and A Plain and Easy Account of British Fungi.